Azure/data-api-builder/docs/getting-started/getting-started.md

 ### Using Data API Builder CLI to build the configuration file

-Instead of creating the configuration file manually, you can take advantange of the CLI [Getting started with Data API Builder (`dab`) CLI](../getting-started/getting-started-dab-cli.md):
+Instead of creating the configuration file manually, you can take advantage of the CLI [Getting started with Data API Builder (`dab`) CLI](../getting-started/getting-started-dab-cli.md):

 ### Exercise